A guide to testing an Alpha Anywhere mobile or web application using Working Preview and Live Preview.

 If the Development Server is not running, you will be prompted to turn it on.
 The Development Server must be running to use Live Preview.
 If you are prompted to turn on the Development Server, you will have three options: "Yes", "No - Cancel Preview", and "No - Continue with Preview - I already have a server running in another instance".
 If you have multiple instances of Alpha Anywhere running, you can perform a Live Preview without starting the Development Server if the server was already started by another Alpha Anywhere instance.

 Select Yes and click OK to start the Development Server.If you have never configured the Development Server, you may receive an error message stating "Port 80 is already in use."
-Follow the instructions outlined in Configuring the Alpha Anywhere Development Server to configure the Development Server on your system before proceeding futher.
+Follow the instructions outlined in Configuring the Alpha Anywhere Development Server to configure the Development Server on your system before proceeding further.
 See also Port is Already in Use Error when Starting Server for more information about resolving Port in use issues.

 You will be asked if you would like to perform a Fast Preview or Full Preview.
 Click the Full Preview button.

 While in the Live Preview tab, you can interact with the component.
-If you need to reload the component, you can hit the F5 key or click between the Design and Live Preview tabs.
+If you need to reload the component, you can hit F5 or click between the Design and Live Preview tabs.
 If you wish to launch the Live Preview in a browser, click one of the browser buttons listed at the bottom of the Live Preview tab.
 You can also use the dropdown menu in the component builder toolbar to launch Live Preview in a browser.

 There are some limitations to using Live Preview.
 As is the case with Working Preview, Live Preview also lacks the full context of a web browser.
 To overcome the limitations with testing in Live Preview, you can publish your application to the local webroot.
 Applications published to the local webroot, or a remote server, can be tested using a web browser and the Alpha Anywhere Application server.
 To learn how to publish an application to the local webroot, check out the How to Publish an Alpha Anywhere Application Getting Started tutorial.